Two-Step Meta-Learning for Time-Series Forecasting Ensemble: Methodology

-Feature engineering for assistant models consisted of pooling various known time series characteristics into a collection of 130 features (see Table~\ref{tab:features}).
-Almost half of all features were previously introduced as state-of-the-art time series features, available in R packages \emph{catch22}~\cite{Lubba2019}, consisting of carefully selected 22 features, and \emph{tsfeatures}~\cite{Hyndman2019}, consisting of 42 features also used in FFORMA framework~\cite{Manso2018,Manso2020}.
+Feature engineering for assistant models consisted of pooling various known time-series characteristics into a collection of 130 features (see Table~\ref{tab:features}).
+Almost half of all features were previously introduced as state-of-the-art time-series features, available in R packages \emph{catch22}~\cite{Lubba2019}, consisting of carefully selected 22 features, and \emph{tsfeatures}~\cite{Hyndman2019}, consisting of 42 features also used in FFORMA framework~\cite{Manso2018,Manso2020}.